Himanxusharma/easy-chrome/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

-## 🙏 Acknowledgments

-- Icons from [source]
-- Inspired by [inspiration]
-- Built with modern web technologies

 ## 📞 Support

 For support, please open an issue in the GitHub repository or contact [contact information].